derek-dchu/Java/notes/questions.md

 if (x) {} // compile error: incompatible types.
 ```

-## Garage collection
+## Garbage collection
-### 1. Create an object that can not be garage collected
+### 1. Create an object that can not be garbage collected
 ```java
 class A {
 	static final Object obj = ... ;
 }
 ```

-### 2. How to minimize garage collection?
+### 2. How to minimize garbage collection?
 Object Pooling -> Factory Pattern

 ## Heap vs Stack
-### 1. If a program uses the heap faster than garage collection, we need to increase the heap size.
+### 1. If a program uses the heap faster than garbage collection, we need to increase the heap size.
 `java -Xms1GB -Xmx4GB <class filename>`

 ### 2. How to dump JVM (heap overflow)